nirajpoudel/nirajpoudel/README.md

 * Face Detection and Object Detection📷
 * Image Editing system🖼️

-🔭Exploring the new thing is always awesome.
+🔭Exploring new thing is always awesome.
 I’m currently working on the concept of deep learning; Convolutional neural network and Recurrent neural network.
+Mathematics always stood up in the first place in my life.
+My interest on mathematics leads me to understand the concept of machine learning and deep learning easily.
+Working with these topics are always interesting until hardware get freezes😂.